QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 1. Navigate to `C:\SteamLibrary\steamapps\common\Ready Or Not\ReadyOrNot\Content\FMOD` and copy the `Desktop` folder
 2. Within your project folder, paste the `Desktop` folder to `...\RonTemplate\Content\FMOD`

-You should be able to preview sounds now.
-Since they are Cooked assets, you will need to create a duplicate to actually see the values.

-If you do not actually hear sound after moving the folder, you will need to reinstall the FMOD plugin:

-1. Go to [https://www.fmod.com/download](https://www.fmod.com/download){:target="_blank"} and sign-in or create an account
-2. Click `FMOD for Unreal`, select `UE4` on the right and then `2.02`, then finally from the drop-down select version `2.02.19`.
-3. Click Download for Windows
-4. Once downloaded, open the .zip file and drag the `FMODStudio` folder into the following location within your project: `...\RonTemplate\Plugins` and override any files.

-This should be all you need to do to start hearing FMOD events.
+This should be all you need to do to start hearing FMOD events if you press Play.

 ## Actor Overview
 >Any property not listed in the tables below are meant to be private and we shouldn't modify them {: .prompt-info }

 ### Ready Or Not Audio Volume
-* A Volume that controls FMOD Events when players are in them, it essentially acts as a trigger volume for child events.
+* A Volume that controls FMOD Events when players are in them, it essentially acts as a trigger volume for child/nested events.
 * Maps require at least one for Reverb and Ambient Sounds that cover the entire playable space
+* ALL FMOD Events should be nested to a Ready Or Not Audio Volume

 | Property | Description |
 |:---|:---|